samsulmaarif/gitphp/index.markdown

 ### Build

 GitPHP can be run directly from a snapshot tarball or a git checkout.
 However, there are a few things to be aware of before doing this.
-Please read [Building a release]({{ site.baseurl }}/build).
+Please read [building a release]({{ site.baseurl }}/build).

 # API